Open Letter to Parents: Two Philosophies To Guide Them (Part II)

 Dear Parents,

-Every word you say and every response you exhibit to your son or daughter will shape the voice in their head—influencing their attitude, motivation, belief, and even their fears.
+Every word you say and every response you exhibit toward your child will shape the voice in their head—influencing their attitude, motivation, belief, and even their fears.
 Your powerful influence on your child’s perspective is a reminder to step back and reflect on the messages you may be sending, consciously or unconsciously.
-By staying mindful of this, you can help guide your wrestler’s development using proven principles.
+By staying mindful of this influence, you can help guide your wrestler’s development using proven principles.

 The Growth Mindset